nus-cs2113-AY2324S1/tp/docs/UserGuide.md

 ### Advancing to the next day: `next_day`

-To go to the next business day
+Proceeds to the next business day

 Format: `next_day`